 MCS-150 Form: FMCSA Biennial Update Requirements

-Every motor carrier operating under the Federal Motor Carrier Safety Administration (FMCSA) must complete and submit Form MCS-150, also called the Motor Carrier Identification Report.
+Every motor carrier operating commercial motor vehicles in interstate commerce under the Federal Motor Carrier Safety Administration (FMCSA) must complete and submit the MCS-150 form.
+This filing is officially called the Motor Carrier Identification Report.

 What Is the MCS-150 Form?